programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 #### Pros

 * Character detection accuracy: Although it has its limitations, Google Vision tends to be highly accurate, even in cases where other tools might struggle, such as when several languages coexist in the same text.
 It is among the best 'out-of-the-box' tools when it comes to recognising characters.
 * Versatility: The tool performs well across a wide range of documents.
-Moreover, Google Vision offers other functionalities such as [object detection](https://cloud.google.com/vision/docs/object-localizer) in images and [OCR for handwritten documents/images](https://cloud.google.com/vision/docs/handwriting).
+Moreover, Google Vision offers other functionalities such as [object detection](https://perma.cc/U9HX-CYHN) in images and [OCR for handwritten documents/images](https://perma.cc/2FKR-3G4N).
 * User-friendliness: Once the setup is completed, it is easy to use.
 There is usually no need to develop and train your own model.
 * Languages support: At the time of writing, Google Vision fully supports 60 languages.
 In addition, 36 are under active development and 133 are mapped to another language code or a general character recogniser.
 Many indigenous, regional, and historical languages are among the latter.
-You can consult the full list of supported languages in the [Cloud Vision documentation](https://cloud.google.com/vision/docs/languages).
+You can consult the full list of supported languages in the [Cloud Vision documentation](https://perma.cc/Z4KG-TF5X).

 #### Cons

 * Layout detection accuracy: Although Google Vision performs well with character detection, layout detection is often an issue.
 * Google email address and Cloud storage: To sign in to the Google Cloud Platform, a Google email address is required and the PDF files must be uploaded to the Google Cloud Storage to be processed.
 * Sustainability: Google Cloud is known for sunsetting tools.
 Although Google now has a policy in place guaranteeing a year's notice before deprecating products, the potential instability of the Google Cloud Platform should be noted.
 * Cost: The service is only free for the first 1000 pages per month.
 After that, it costs $1.50 per 1000 pages.
-Prices in other currencies are available [here](https://cloud.google.com/skus/).
+Current prices in other currencies are available [via Google Cloud Platform services](https://cloud.google.com/skus/).
 In addition, to use the OCR functionality of Google Vision, you need to momentarily store your PDF documents in Google Storage.
 Storing one GB over a month costs $0.02.
 One GB represents thousands of PDF pages.
 Since the cost is prorated, if you store 1GB for 12 hours over the course of the month, it will cost $0.0003.
 Therefore, to avoid paying, you should delete your data from Google Storage as soon as the OCR process is complete.
-You can find details about Google Storage pricing [here](https://cloud.google.com/storage/pricing).
+You can find details about the current cost of Google Storage [on their pricing page](https://cloud.google.com/storage/pricing).
 Although this is not guaranteed, new accounts often come with free credits.

 ### Tesseract